One reason I was so keen to return to Chiang Mai is the vegan food.

-I visited the Wat Suan Dok location only, and I quickly made it my favorite restaurant based solely on a dish called nam hed song kreung, a fermented mushroom sausage served with lime, red onion, ginger, chili, spring onion, cilantro and cashew nuts.
+I visited the Wat Suan Dok location only, and I quickly decided it was one of the best vegetarian restaurants Chiang Mai has based solely on a dish called nam hed song kreung, a fermented mushroom sausage served with lime, red onion, ginger, chili, spring onion, cilantro and cashew nuts.
 Take a bite of sausage and a little bit of everything else at once.
-Sit back and open your eyes wide as the flavors mingle and clash and collide and party with each other.
-It was my first encounter with a vegan version of the ubiquitous Thai fermented sausage and all I have to say is: ZING!
+Sit back and open your eyes wide as the flavours mingle and clash and collide and party with each other.
+It was my first encounter with a vegan version of the ubiquitous Thai fermented sausage and all I have to say is: best vegan food Chiang Mai?
 Also worth a mention were the fruit and veggie salad with seeds and legumes, the spicy and sour glass noodle and mushroom salad and the Yen ta four, a “fat noodle” soup with beetroot lime sauce.
 Everything here seems to be great, in fact.
 Closes at 5pm and all day Wednesday.
-Pun pun is also an advocate for sustainable travel in Thailand and it is possible to volunteer at their farm.
+Pun Pun is also an advocate for sustainable travel in Thailand and it is possible to volunteer at their farm.

 2. HAPPY GREEN

 Happy Green is a bit of an unknown gem.
 Located in a remote and lovely little rustic oasis on the bank of the Ping River, they serve the most humongous organic salads I have ever seen.
 I ordered that said salad every time, the priciest item on the menu at 60 baht ($2!) and saw the waitress proceed to the backyard to literally pick my lunch straight out of their organic garden.
-There is a selection of low fat raw vegan dressings, but if you are 100% raw, beware that there may be some cooked sweet potatoes in your salad (which I love).
-There is also a lunch buffet out front, but the fresh salad menu is really what makes this place shine.
+There is a selection of low-fat raw vegan dressings, but if you are 100% raw, beware that there may be some cooked sweet potatoes in your salad (which I love).
+There is also a lunch buffet out front, but the fresh salad menu is really what makes this place shine on the Chiang Mai vegan restaurant scene.
 Closes at 7pm.
 Discount if you come by bicycle.

 Tucked away in a quiet little garden, Amrita serves a mix of Japanese inspired and Western macrobiotic fare, all prepared with organic ingredients.
 The daily macrobiotic lunch comprises of a few veggie dishes, a detox soup, a mug of papaya leaf tea and a rice bowl that I urge you to pay the extra 10b and swap for the rice balls wrapped in seaweed and pickled mustard leaves.
 The portions are small but satisfying and the food is refreshingly not over-seasoned.
 On a separate visit I also tried the veggie burger and the pasta bolognese and found them to be the best I’ve had in some time, the burger especially.
 Amrita is an all-round winner.
 Closes at 7pm.